Hilary Evans, Chief Executive

 Dr David Reynolds, Chief Scientific Officer

-David Reynolds is the Chief Scientific Officer of Alzheimer’s Research UK, which is UK’s leading research charity aiming to defeat dementia.
+David Reynolds is the Chief Scientific Officer of Alzheimer’s Research UK, which is the UK’s leading research charity aiming to make dementia a thing of the past.
 Previously David worked in the pharmaceutical industry for 18 years at Merck Sharp & Dohme, Lundbeck and latterly Pfizer, where he was the Cambridge Neuroscience & Pain research site head.
 He has held a variety of R&D leadership roles with responsibilities ranging from exploratory biology, through drug discovery, early clinical development and business development in multiple disease areas, but with a focus on neuroscience and pain.

 David has coordinated Pfizer’s participation in over 30 Innovative Medicines Initiative (IMI) projects.
 He has served as a member of the Medical Research Council’s Neuroscience and Mental Health Board and is a scientific advisor for a neuroscience biotech.
 His is also a Trustee for the UK Dementia Research Institute.
 David holds a BA in Natural Sciences and a PhD in Neuropharmacology both from the University of Cambridge.